 Being slapped is not only painful but ineffective.
 It can make us briefly more alert.
 Of course, we remain just as drunk.

 Taking multivitamins has no impact on our BAC.

 Taking a commercially produced pill to speed up metabolism might seem reasonable.
 However, these products escape testing by the Food and Drug Administration (FDA).

 The sellers of these unregulated products make unsupported claims of their effectiveness.
 There is absolutely no evidence that they can help us sober up.
-Save your money.
+So save your money.

 And all the other suggestions on the internet for sobering up faster are also myths.
-Smoking tobacco, massaging your hands and feet, none of it is going to work.
+For example, smoking, massaging your hands and feet, aren’t going to work.

 Time is the only thing that will sober up a person.